coderholic/pyradio/README.md

 The station actually also sends identification data, audio format data, notifications, etc. Part of this non-audio data transmitted by a station is the title of the song currently playing; this is why we can have this data displayed at the bottom of the screen.

-Now, not all stations send the whole set of data; most send their name, website, genre and bitrate, for example, but some may ommit the website or the genre.
+Now, not all stations send the whole set of data; most send their name, website, genre and bit rate, for example, but some may omit the website or the genre.

 **PyRadio** can receive, decode and display this data, and even help the user to identify an unknown station.
 This is the way to do it: